-Andria Schulze (phone extension: 112) holds a B.S. in Geology from Rensselaer Polytechnic Institute where she researched the accumulation of PCBs in the Hudson River, worked in the high-pressure/high-temperature geochemistry lab.
+Andria Schulze (phone extension: 112) holds a B.S. in Geology from Rensselaer Polytechnic Institute where she researched the accumulation of PCBs in the Hudson River and worked in the high-pressure/high-temperature geochemistry lab.
 She has professional experience in many areas including: quality assurance in the food industry, laboratory analysis, and geotechnical assessment.
 She has been at OMRI since 2009 and successfully completed the Crops IOIA Inspector Course in 2010.

 Review Program Administrative Manager

 Cameron Ference (phone extension: 127) holds a B.S. in Biology from the University of New Mexico where he worked in a neuroimaging research group investigating the genetic underpinnings and cortical basis of mental illness (schizophrenia).
 Cameron also spent two summers studying fire ecology around Los Alamos County following the 2001 Cerro Grande fire.
 Prior to joining OMRI, Cameron managed the Quality Assurance department for an organic food processor.